Software Cost

 Most estimation tools don’t actually estimate anything.
 They facilitate a meeting where engineers estimate, then record the result.
 That’s a collaboration tool, not an estimation tool.
 The distinction matters if you’re the one writing the check.

-In 1974, psychologists Amos Tversky and Daniel Kahneman demonstrated something that every project manager has felt but couldn't name: anchoring bias.
-When people are asked to estimate an unknown quantity, the first number they encounter disproportionately influences their answer, even when that number is completely arbitrary.
-In their famous experiment, spinning a random wheel of fortune before asking an estimation question shifted the median answer by 20 points.
-The effect has been replicated hundreds of times since, including in software estimation contexts specifically, where a 2024 systematic review found that expert-driven techniques remain "prone to bias and subjectivity" and that data-driven approaches are increasingly preferred to reduce these inconsistencies.
+In 1974, psychologists Amos Tversky and Daniel Kahneman demonstrated something that every project manager has felt but couldn’t name: anchoring bias.
+When people are asked to estimate an unknown quantity, the first number they encounter disproportionately influences their answer — even when that number is completely arbitrary.
+The effect has been replicated hundreds of times since, including in software estimation contexts specifically, where a 2024 systematic review found that expert-driven techniques remain “prone to bias and subjectivity.”

 Planning poker was designed specifically to counter this.
 Everyone plays their cards face-down and reveals simultaneously, so no one’s estimate anchors the group.
 In theory, this eliminates the bias.